 1.1 Development and maturation of lower urinary tract function

 The detrusor muscle forms between weeks 9–12 of gestation, while bladder development starts in weeks 4-6.
-Micturition at birth involves higher CNS centers, and the baby typically wakes up, if only momentarily, to void.
+Micturition at birth involves higher CNS centres, and the baby typically wakes up, if only momentarily, to void.
 Due to detrusor-sphincter dyscoordination, voiding is frequently incomplete during the first few years of life; however, this resolves once bladder control is achieved.
 About 5–10% of 7-year-olds experience nocturnal enuresis and/or daytime incontinence, and a small percentage are unlikely to outgrow it.
 Detrusor overactivity is typically the cause of childhood daytime incontinence, though it's not always obvious how much the micturition reflex or the detrusor itself is overactive6.

 Enuresis– nocturnal incontinence– is caused by either nocturnal polyuria and/or nocturnal detrusor overactivity, in both cases combined with high arousal thresholds.